Love potato salad? Here’s a mayo-free alternative for you to try.

-There are two camps when it comes to enjoying a good potato salad: 1) mayonnaise based dressing or 2) vinegar based dressing.
-I’m the second camp and if you are too or if you’re looking for a mayo-free alternative to switch it up, here’s the recipe you need to try!
+There are two camps when it comes to enjoying a good potato salad: 1) mayonnaise-based dressing or 2) vinegar based dressing.
+I’m the second camp and if you are too, here’s the recipe you need to try!

 I created this recipe out of pure need.
 To set the scene, it was a Sunday and as I’m in the thick of our routine weekly meal prep and cooking some dishes including basil pesto from our enormous happy basil plant on our balcony garden.
 I was also making the Fingerling Potato Dill Toss for a potluck later that afternoon feeding lots of friends and family.
 It’s been a hot summer in Nashville, so anytime I’m contributing to recipes it’s a raw vegetable based like crunchy and refreshing salads (hello Summer Tomato Salad) or chilled dishes like this one.
 Then it hit me, what if I just made these into 1 recipe?
 It worked and the odd combo is delicious!

 Potatoes often get a bad rep but hear me out.
 Most likely because they’re sliced and deep fried in vegetable oil, but what about healthier cooking methods like roasting, boiling, and steaming?
 Potatoes are a carbohydrate (starchy vegetable) and as with any other carbohydrate, my recommendation is to make sure you’re enjoying it alongside a high-quality protein source, healthy fat, and fiber fiber fiber to keep those blood sugars humming along and hunger hormones happy and managed.
 This Basil Pesto Potato Salad…

 Makes for great leftovers for lunch or dinner

 Can be made into an entree easily with some suggestions below

 Have extra Basil Pesto for other dishes during the week!

 Delicious, delicious, and delicious